Scientists react to Aaron Rodgers' comments on Covid-19 vaccine and treatments - Local News 8

 Rodgers spoke on the radio show again this week.
 He said he took “full responsibility” for “anybody who felt misled” by his comments, but Rodgers didn’t try to correct anything he said earlier.

-That, CNN Chief Medical Correspondent Dr. Sanjay Gupte said, was “very irresponsible” because “he gives a lot of voice either intentionally or not to the anti-vaccine movement.
-At a time when we’re still in the middle of a pandemic, over 1,000 people are still dying of this disease” daily in the United States, Gupte said on CNN this week.
+That, CNN Chief Medical Correspondent Dr. Sanjay Gupta said, was “very irresponsible” because “he gives a lot of voice either intentionally or not to the anti-vaccine movement.
+At a time when we’re still in the middle of a pandemic, over 1,000 people are still dying of this disease” daily in the United States, Gupta said on CNN this week.

 Rodgers repeated some of the most common misinformation about the vaccines and treatments that are circulating around the country, said CNN medical analyst Dr. Leana Wen, calling it a sort of “best hits” of all the bogus claims.